-• Second year MPA student, Scott Morgan, was awarded a Graduate Fellowship with the Evergreen State College Office of Sustainability in November, 2008.
-As Sustainability Coordinator, he assists TESC Sustainability Director John Pumilio (a MES alumnus) in coordinating and channeling the enormous interest in sustainability within the Evergreen community into long-term collaborations both within the College and within our greater local and world communities.
+Second year MPA student, Scott Morgan, was awarded a Graduate Fellowship with the Evergreen State College Office of Sustainability in November, 2008.
+As Sustainability Coordinator, Scott assists TESC Sustainability Director John Pumilio (a MES alumni) in coordinating and channeling the enormous interest in sustainability within the Evergreen community into long-term collaborations both within the College and within our greater local and world communities.
 The process of developing sustainable, collaborative organizations particularly intrigues Scott.
+The Evergreen State College has received numerous state and national accolades and recognition for our work and accomplishments in sustainability.
+The Sierra Club, the National Wildlife Federation, the Princeton Review, and the Association for the Advancement of Sustainability in Higher Education (AASHE) have all recognized Evergreen as one of the top 'green' colleges in the country.
+The EPA, Washington State Governor Christine Gregoire, and the Thurston County Chamber of Commerce have also honored Evergreen for our sustainability practices.

-• MPA Adjunct Faculty Member, Michael Mucha, and MPA student, Amy Buckler, are working hard to promote sustainable management strategies and practices within the City of Olympia.
-Michael's day job is Director of Public Works for the City and Amy is an Associate Planner.
+MPA Adjunct Faculty Member, Michael Mucha, and MPA student, Amy Buckler, are working hard to promote sustainable management strategies and practices with the City of Olympia.
+Michael's day job is Director of Public Works for the City and Amy is a Management Intern.
 Michael, who teaches a short course for MPA entitled Sustainable Leadership and Decision Making, has helped lead the City of Olympia to national and international renown for their work on sustainability.

-In 2005, recognizing that sustainable action starts with balanced decision making and that the City needed a tool to help make sustainable and balanced decisions, Michael teamed up with students continued on next page....
+continued on next page....